tellor-io/dataSpecs/types/GasPriceOracle.md

 Where can reporters retrieve the query's response?
 Are there APIs available so reporters can programmatically retrieve the data for your query's expected response?
 Are there multiple possible sources for the expected response?

-Owlracle privode's a "gas price history" API.
+Owlracle provides a "gas price history" API.
+It aggregates gas prices between timestamps, which can be used to calculate a median.
 It supports the following networks:
 - Ethereum
 - BSC
 - Fantom